RakipInitiative/ModelRepository/README.md

   * finalise visualisation code for CPM ... starts after call with Maarten at 20/08/20
   * finalise visualisation code for risk reduction model ... starts after call with Maarten at 20/08/20
   * clean up: distribute new versions of CPMs/DRMs based on comments from Maarten ... starts after call with Maarten at 20/08/20
+    * CPMs
+      * distuingish inputs and constants -> Pprev?
+      * input quickform?
+      * distribute visualisation to all CPMs
+      * review output parameters -> decrease number?
+      * change reference from 2011 paper to efsa opinion 2020
+      * fix Lindqvist CPM annotation regarding carcass size
   * annotate risk reduction analysis model ... in Progress, mostly done.
 Last steps need input from call with Maarte at 20/08/20
   * finalise KNIME workflow with all CPMs and DRMs and opinion
-  * fix Lindqvist CPM annotation regarding carcass size
+  * create RRM with CPM/DRM as input
+  * create example CPM/DRM model